-In 2024, state legislation was introduced (Senate Bill 1) and signed into law restricting energy choice options for customers.
-The interpretation and implementation of that law by the Maryland Public Service Commission in January 2025 shut the market down for energy customers to shop for their choice of an electric or gas supplier.
-The new regulations stemming from the law have eliminated all retail energy offers and are forcing retail energy suppliers to return customers to the service of their local electric or gas utility.
+In 2024, state legislation was introduced (Senate Bill 1) and signed into law, greatly impacting energy choice options for customers.
+The interpretation and implementation of that law by the Maryland Public Service Commission in January 2025 created an inoperable market for energy suppliers and a less effective and desirable experience for customers, including prices that are dictated by utility companies and their rates, and the need for customers to receive two different bills.
+With no retail supply offers, the market shut down.
+Due to the changes in regulations, retail energy suppliers are required to return customers to the service of their local electric or gas utility.
 Maryland has now reverted back to a utility monopoly state –– customers no longer have energy options.

 More than 300,000 residential customers were enrolled annually with a retail electric supplier in Maryland.
 Customers no longer have options to shop for on the Maryland Electric Choice website.
 Customers can expect to be notified by the supplier, in accordance with state regulation, that they are being returned to the supply service of their local utility.
 As customers are transitioned away from their supplier they will notice the supply cost on their bill will adjust to the rate charged by their utility company.